vectra-ai-research/derf/docs/comparison.md

 ^^Use Stratus Red Team when^^: There is an individual, technical operator who needs to execute a set of pre-defined attack techniques in AWS, Azure, K8s or GCP.

 ^^Use DeRF when^^:
-1. There are a group of individuals who needs to execute attack techniques in AWS.
+1. There are a group of individuals who needs to execute attack techniques in AWS or GCP only.
 Especially consider the use of DeRF when the End User is less technical or attacks need to be automated and automation can easily authenticate against Google Cloud.
 2. Or when you need to extend a tool, creating your own attack sequences.
+3. Its also strong indication you might need to use The DeRF when the attack executor is different that the one deploying the tool or creating attack techniques.

 ## [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) by Red Canary